yahgwai/devcon-workshop/README.md

     ```
     tail -c +3 txDataField.br > compressedBatchData.br
     ```
-    Then decompress the rest by converting this hex string, then using brotli decompression, then converting back into hex
+    Then decompress the rest by converting this hex string, then using brotli decompression, then converting back into hex.
+This may output the warning `corrupt input [con]`, but you can ignore this.
+It's there due to trailing zeros in the input file, but doesn't affect the decompression.
     ```
     xxd -r -p compressedBatchData.br | brotli -d | xxd -c 200000000 -ps > batchData.txt
     ```
-    This may output the warning `corrupt input [con]`, but you can ignore this.
-It's there due to trailing zeros in the input file, but doesn't affect the decompression.
-6. Now that the batch has been decoded, lets effective the compression was.
+6. Now that the batch has been decoded, let's see how effective the compression was.
 Run the following to print the size of the files:
     ```
-    ls -sd --block-size=1 --format=single-column *
+    ls -l
     ```
     Now compare the size of `batchData.txt` with `compressedBatchData.br`
-7. Finally, open `batchData.txt` in a text editor, and see if you can find your RLP encoded transaction ($TX_RLP) in the data.
+7. Finally, open `batchData.txt` in a text editor.
+Can find your RLP encoded transaction - $TX_RLP - in the data?